JohnAD/slone-web/README.md

 A simple string is always fully expressed on one line.

-The character codes between 00 and 1F (hex) are otherwise known as "control characters".
-Strictly speaking they are outside of the unicode character set.
-But as a practical matter, most if not all unicode libraries accept them.
-If a control characters code between 01 and 1F (hex) is seen and it does not have a matching element above, encode it in the form of  `\0x??` where `??` is replaced with the two digit hex code.
+The character codes between 01 and 1F (hex) are otherwise known as "control characters".
+Strictly speaking, they are outside of the unicode character set.
+But as a practical matter most unicode libraries accept them.
+SLONE also accepts them.
+If a control character code is seen, encode it with it's replacement in the _String Excape Sequence Table_ below.
+If there is no matching entry, then encode it in the form of  `\0x??` where `??` is replaced with the two digit hex code.

 Escapement does NOT "add characters".
-For example, the string "a\tb" is three characters long.
-The `\\t` sequence counts as one character.
+For example, the string `a\tb` is three characters long because the `\t` sequence counts as one character.

 Examples:

-- a form feed character would be encoded as "\\f".
+- a form feed character would be encoded as `\f`.
-- an ASCII bell character would be encoded as "\\0x07".
+- an ASCII bell character would be encoded as `\0x07`.
-- the person's name Joe "Smiley" Smith would be encoded as "Joe \\"Smiley\\" Smith"
+- a person's name such as Joe "Smiley" Smith would be encoded as `Joe \"Smiley\" Smith"`.

 SLONE does not support the NUL character code (00).
-So, `\\0x00` is NOT legitimate.
+So, `\0x00` is not legitimate.

 #### String Escape Sequence Table